Skip to main content

 Paper Book

-The preeminent lyric poet of ancient Greece.
-Of the Greek lyric poets, Pindar (ca. 518-438 BC) was "by far the greatest for the magnificence of his inspiration" in Quintilian's view; Horace judged him "sure to win Apollo's laurels."
-The esteem of the ancients may help explain...
+Of the Greek lyric poets, Pindar (ca. 518-438 BCE) was "by far the greatest for the magnificence of his inspiration" in Quintilian's view; Horace judged him "sure to win Apollo's laurels."
+The esteem of the ancients may help explain why a good portion of his work was carefully preserved.
+Most of...

 The last days of Socrates